 All colleagues with two or more years' service are entitled to statutory redundancy pay.
-Enhanced redundancy pay may be offered dependent on other opportunities for the colleague in the Group.
+Enhanced redundancy pay may be offered in certain circumstances.

-Further details can be found in the Directors' remuneration section of the Group's 2022 Annual Report using the link below:
+Further details can be found in the Directors' remuneration section of the Group's 2023 Annual Report using the link below:

-Annual report 2022 - Lloyds Banking Group plc
+Annual report 2023 - Lloyds Banking Group plc